Genius10187/Nexus/README.md

 # Nexus
 **Nexus** is a programming, 3D modelling, and music production software.
+The goal of this project is to create an application that can work with multiple editor types, for example, a DAW, IDE, et cetera, and have that functionality in real-time.
+Additionally, another goal is for it to be tested in the application, and then pushed to production then and there.

 ## Usage
 ### Requirements